From April, this is where you can

 Unique view over Munich

 Have you ever seen the Frauenkirche church, the Allianz Arena, the Olympic site and the Alps all at the same time?
 You haven’t?
 From April, you can do precisely that at Hi-Sky München.
-During the 30-minute ride on what is both the world’s biggest mobile Ferris wheel and Germany’s biggest Ferris wheel in general, you will enjoy a unique view over the whole of Munich.
+During the 30-minute ride on what is both the world’s biggest mobile giant wheel and Germany’s biggest giant wheel in general, you will enjoy a unique view over the whole of Munich.
 Alongside the traditional rides, we also offer specials and private gondolas.

 Entry in the Guinness Book of Records

-Hi-Sky München is a MAURER R80 XL Ferris wheel, and was developed by the Dutch designer Ron A. Bussink.
-With a diameter of 74 metres and an overall height of 78 metres, it is recorded in the Guinness Book of Records as being the world’s biggest transportable Ferris wheel.
+Hi-Sky München is a MAURER R80 XL giant wheel, and was developed by the Dutch designer Ron A. Bussink.
+With a diameter of 74 metres and an overall height of 78 metres, it is recorded in the Guinness Book of Records as being the world’s biggest transportable giant wheel.
 With its 27 Zeppelin gondolas, each capable of accommodating 16 passengers, the wheel can transport 1,700 people in just one hour depending on its rotating speed.